John Barradell, Town Clerk and Chief Executive

 The Chamberlain’s relationship with the Court of Common Council is the same that applies to other local authority Chief Finance Officers (CFO) and he therefore has the same responsibilities placed on him as any other CFO in the UK.

-The current Chamberlain is Chris Bilsland.
+The current Chamberlain is Peter Kane.

 The current Remembrancer is Paul Double who is a barrister.